 Skillshare’s choice of embedding a video into its email is interesting and unusual.

 Nevertheless, the “Start Watching” button whisks users away to landing page where they can start the course(s) they signed up for.
 I like this sign up email because it’s memorable and encourages users to get started right away.

+This email example contains the absolute bare minimum of information and yet succeeds.
 The black and white vintage quality of the background is a refreshing change from the technicolor emails competing for attention in people’s inbox.
 Veda was definitely onto something.

 The two featured interviews are displayed in an enticing way, and the head shots of the interviewees are perfect.

-The Round-Up Email
+Round-Up Email Examples